GXDE-OS/gxde-calculator/README.md

-# Deepin Calculator
+# GXDE Calculator

-Deepin calculator is an easy to use calculator for ordinary users.
+GXDE calculator is an easy to use calculator for ordinary users.

 ## Dependencies